MOVE is the Solution…

 - Removes the stigma of trauma and healing

 For ages 3-17, the MOVE program is designed to develop a habit of mindfulness in youth and improve their emotional intelligence.
-Immersed in sensory play, sessions are anchored around movement therapy theory, exploratory dance, meditation, yoga, and trauma informed practices to increase healthy socioemotional development.
+Immersed in sensory play, sessions are anchored around movement therapy theory, exploratory dance, mindfulness, body and mind relaxation exercises, and trauma informed practices to increase healthy socioemotional development.
 The program is centered on the idea that building the practice of moving the body is central to healing, helping young people regain a sense of physical & emotional self while promoting resilience.

 - Hybrid Offering-Virtual + In-person